 Get To Know the Dachshund Border Collie Combo

 As with any other mixed breed, describing their exact physical and personality traits is not an easy task.
 For starters, let’s break down the two breeds separately.

 The Dachshund, Doxie, or simply Wiener dog, has been around for a long time, since they were first bred in Germany hundreds of years ago.
 The Dachshund’s elongated body was specifically designed to rat out unwanted animals, such as moles, or rodents like gerbils and groundhogs, from their underground dens.
 Their other characteristics, such as loud bark and courageousness, were also designed to serve this purpose: they needed to be fierce, in order to confront vermins, and loud, so that hunters could hear them above ground.
-To learn more about the Weenie, read our 10 facts you should know about Dachshunds (with pictures).
+They are a popular breed and even Picasso was their freat fan.
+To learn more about the Weenie, read our 10 facts you should know about Dachshunds (with pictures) and Dachshund facts articles.

 The Border Collie was developed as a working and herding dog in the late 19th century along the Anglo-Scottish border.
 The Collie was mainly in charge of herding livestock—sheep, in particular—hence their athletic bodies bursting with energy and the well-known intense stare used to keep the flock in check.
 As far as their temperament goes, Collies are obedient, tenacious, and keen.
 They are quick learners and so intelligent that it may be hard for you to keep them challenged!

 Three Reasons Not to Adopt a Dachshund Border Collie Hybrid

 Getting a Border Collie Dachshund—or any other breed for that matter—should be carefully considered.
 Apart from being cute and adorable, they also may:

 - Get bored easily

 - Be hard to train